dougyb83/tech-treasures/README.md

 - As a site administrator, I should be able to add new products.
 - As a site administrator, I should be able to edit existing products.
 - As a site administrator, I should be able to remove items from sale as necessary.
-- As a site administrator, I should be able to easily access the sites admin pages.

 ## Wireframes